enqack/steam-deck-infra/README.md

 # Steam Deck Infrastructure

-This project is used to manage flatpak software installs and manage backups of user data.
+This project is used to manage software installs and manage backups of user data.

 ## Getting Started